Fedor-Kirillow/Fedor-Kirillow/README.md

 ## Hi there, I'm Fedor Kirillow, Data Analyst 👋

+🎯 Looking for a job in an IT company.

 🔭 I’m currently working on 2 big projects:
 - 🎞 collection of information from the KinoPoisk by parsing and further analysis of the collected data;
 - 📱 📊 analysis and visualization of time spent by the user in mobile applications.

+#### In the meantime, you can check out my other [completed projects](https://github.com/Fedor-Kirillow/Other_projects)

 ### Languages and Tools: